 It’s not uncommon for a couple to book you a year or more in advance of their wedding.
 After they book you, do you have a plan in place to stay in touch with them?
 Or, will you just drop off the face of the map until a month or two before their wedding?

-You might be thinking “well, there isn’t really anything that I need to do for the couple in the months before the wedding.”
+You might be thinking “Well, there isn’t really anything that I need to do for the couple in the months before the wedding.”
 And, you are probably accurate.
 Aside from the engagement session, there isn’t really much that you need to be doing with your couple until 4-8 weeks prior.

 But you will be missing a huge opportunity.
-The opportunity is to remain top-of-mind for your couple.
+The opportunity is to remain top of mind for your couple.
 The more relevant you are in their planning process, the more often your name will come up in referral opportunities.
 This isn’t just a self-serving practice.
 You will also be serving your couple throughout the planning process, helping to lower their stress while simultaneously planning a better event.

-15. Help before the Wedding Day
+16. Help Before The Wedding Day

 Something that will make a large difference in the experience your clients have with you (and how they refer you) is whether you follow up with them before the wedding day.
 Some couples will book you months in advance of their wedding day, so it is important to reach out to them to offer advice or assistance if they need it.
-This will make a positive impression on them, and they will mention that to their family and friends.
+This will make a positive impression on them, and they will likely mention that to their family and friends.

 Don’t know what to reach out about?
 Here are some ideas: